bparanj/crystal/computer/electronics/zettel/led.md

    **Example:** If you reverse the connections on an LED (anode to negative, cathode to positive), no current will flow, and the LED will remain off.

 3. **What is forward voltage in an LED?**
    **Forward voltage** is the minimum voltage required for an LED to conduct current and emit light.
-The forward voltage varies based on the color of the LED, typically ranging from 1.8V to 3.3V.
+The forward voltage varies based on the color of the LED,  ranging from 1.8V to 3.3V.
    **Analogy:** Forward voltage is like a threshold you need to pass before the LED can "wake up" and start emitting light.
-   **Example:** A red LED typically has a forward voltage of around 1.8V.
+   **Example:** A red LED  has a forward voltage of around 1.8V.
 If your power supply provides less than that, the LED will not light up.

 4. **Why do you need a resistor with an LED?**
    A resistor limits the current flowing through the LED to prevent it from burning out.
 LEDs do not self-regulate current, so excessive current can damage them.